Metal Material Costs Reference

 Step 3: Add Waste Factor

-Account for nesting inefficiency, edge trim, and scrap:
+Account for nesting inefficiency, edge trim, and scrap when moving from base sheet price to quoted part cost.

 Step 4: Consider Quantity Discounts